spion/triplie/README.md

 ================

 triplie has been tested on ubuntu linux, gentoo linux and FreeBSD.
-Please let me know if your *nix system is unable to compile the bot.
+Please let me know if your unix-like system is unable to compile the bot.

 This is an beta release, it could contain bugs and have unoptimised resource usage.
 I'm hoping to improve that in next versions